UW-Madison Google Workspace - Reshaping the Google Workspace Service FAQ

 What if I want to move my data out of Google Drive?
 Are there alternative storage options?

 Yes.
 View the UW–Madison’s Data Storage Finder to discover additional centralized storage options currently available.
-Your local IT departments may also have specialized resources available to you.
-Google also provides many resources to help users manage files in Google Drive storage
+Your local IT department may also have specialized resources available to you.
+Google also provides many resources to help users manage files in Google Drive storage.

 How can I see my current storage usage in Google Drive?